This French-style cobbler is simple to make but sure to impress.

 Clafoutis (pronounced cla-foo-tee) is French for cobbler.
 But it’s not anything like the American-style berry cobblers.
 Clafoutis has a delicate pudding-like texture that is simple but refined.

 It is so extremely versatile that you can use any berry or stone fruit you have on hand.
 It takes under an hour to prepare and bake, and you can serve it warm or at room temperature.

 Clafoutis is all this in one easy recipe.
 Who could ask for more?

-Using the room temperature butter, butter your pie pan generously and arrange the berries in an even layer on the bottom of the buttered pan.
+2. Butter your pie pan generously and arrange the blueberries in an even layer on the bottom of the buttered pan.
 Set it aside.

-Bake for 40-45 minutes.
+5. Bake for 40 to 45 minutes.
 The clafoutis should be puffy and evenly browned.
 Note that once the clafoutis is removed from the oven it will settle in the pan.

 6. Rest the clafoutis for at least 15 minutes.
 Serve it warm with a dollop of raw whipped cream.